Dear Andy,

 Instead of using OKRs in reaction to the whims of a slow moving, bureaucratic system, why not use them to get ahead of the game?
 If you know change is coming, consider using OKRs to assess your team’s readiness to pivot during these moments of turbulence.
 What will your future look like as a team if a ruling or policy passes in your favor?
 How about if it doesn’t?

 If things go in your favor, what capacity do you need to have in place to leverage it fully?
 If it goes against your preference, how smoothly will you be able to adapt?
-Can you mitigate the effect on customers/clients, etc?
+Can you mitigate the effect on customers/clients, etc.?
 At the broadest level, how well are you able to sway policy, either through governing bodies or by mobilizing voters and communities affected?
 OKRs can be used as a roadmap to answer all of these questions.

 Though I don’t know the ins and outs of your particular business well enough to suggest a specific OKR, consider writing one revolving around “preparedness,” with Key Results like “policy changes enacted” or “government officials who publicly support our position.”
 Yes, you still may be waiting around for rulings, but at least, with OKRs set in place, you’ll have a clear definition of how to successfully handle them when they come.